Research Assistants and Volunteers

 Current Research Assistants:

-- Sarah Finch (2021 – Current): Sarah Finch is currently a 3rd year at UCLA majoring in Political Science and Psychology.
+- Sarah Finch: Sarah Finch graduated UCLA majoring in Political Science and Psychology.
 As a student at UCLA, Sarah has been involved in various organizations: the Undergraduate Student Association Council, Net Impact Social Impact Consulting, Nikkei Student Union, and China Care Bruin.
 She currently is involved as a research assistant at UCLA TIES for Families where she assists with scoring measures and submitted a poster to the APA titled, "Comparing the Perceptions of Youth Adopted from Foster Care and Their Caregivers on the Impact of COVID.”
 Sarah is interested in applying for law school with an interest in dependency law.
+She is currently a trial fellow at Hueston Hennigan, LLP.

-- Kavya Juwadi (2021 – Current): Kavya Juwadi is a current UCLA undergraduate student who is pursuing a major in psychobiology and a minor in community engagement and social change.
-She is currently involved with the UCLA Depression Grand Challenge as a part of the STAND (Screening and Treatment for Anxiety & Depression) program.
+- Kavya Juwadi: Kavya Juwadi graduated from UCLA with a major in psychobiology and a minor in community engagement and social change.
+She was involved with the UCLA Depression Grand Challenge as a part of the STAND (Screening and Treatment for Anxiety & Depression) program.
 She is passionate about spreading mental health awareness, particularly for communities of color.
 Kavya also enjoys working with children and wants to pursue a career in child psychiatry.

-- Sophia Jenny (2022 - Current): Sophia Jenny is currently a 2nd year at UCLA majoring in Neuroscience and minoring in Applied Developmental Psychology.
+- Sophia Jenny: Sophia Jenny is UCLA student majoring in Neuroscience and minoring in Applied Developmental Psychology.
 Sophia is involved in multiple organizations on campus: Cub Tours, Kappa Delta Sorority, PULSE, and is a volunteer tutor with School on Wheels.
 She is passionate about education and healthcare accessibility.
 Sophia loves working with and empowering kids and hopes to work in pediatrics in the future.